+All of our courses are intended for security professionals.
+Some basic familiarity with cryptography is required to get the most out of the training.
 Cryptosense maintains strong links with the University of Venice Ca’ Foscari.
-Teaching the course will be Cryptosense CEO Dr. Graham Steel and Prof. Riccardo Focardi of Ca’ Foscari.
+Courses will be taught by Cryptosense CEO Dr. Graham Steel and Prof. Riccardo Focardi of the University of Ca’ Foscari.

 Day 1 – Crypto Risk

-The course is for professionals working in application security.
-Some basic familiarity with cryptography is required to get the most out of the training.
 There is no practical exercise, so up to date coding skills are not required.
-Examples will be given in Java.
+Training examples will be given in Java.

 You will learn: